 After this, we’ll have all the readings with the sung responses.

-After the homily, we’ll celebrate the baptisms and the confirmations.
 We believe in having adequate signs and so the elect will be baptized and so the pastor uses a lot of water in the baptisms.

 After the baptisms, Father German will confirm those over eighteen.